-Where to travel in October
+5 splendid places to visit in October

 Scenic drives throughout Maine can sweep you along a veritable carpet of gold, orange, red and yellow leaves.
 A small sampling of possible routes include:

 -- The Grafton Notch Scenic Byway.
-It starts in Newry, near the border with New Hampshire, and follows the Bear River for much of the trip.
+It starts in Newry, in western Maine near the border with New Hampshire, and follows the Bear River for much of the trip.
 If you park and hike, you can see Screw Auger Falls and Mother Walker Falls.

 -- Million Dollar View Scenic Byway.
 This one is on the other side of the state, near the border with Canada.
 Take a peek at Peekaboo Mountain, and you might also spot moose, eagles and other wildlife.